-- 7.7.2 Feeder and Sub-main Circuit - 7.7.2.1 A feeder or sub-main circuit exceeding 200A and below 400A current rating, single or three phase, (based on circuit protective device), except for correction of reactive or distortion power purpose, should be incorporated with metering devices, for measuring currents (three phases and neutral) and total energy consumption (kWh). - 7.7.2.2 A feeder or sub-main circuit at or above 400A current rating, single or three phase, (based on circuit protective device rating), except for correction of reactive and distortion power purpose, should be incorporated with metering devices for measuring voltages (all phase-to-phase and phase-to-neutral), currents (three phases and neutral), total power factor, total energy consumption (kWh), maximum demand (kVA) and total harmonic distortion. - 7.7.3 Circuits for Central Building Services Installations - 7.7.3.1 Circuit serving each of the following installation should be incorporated with metering devices separately, - (a) entire chiller plant, - (b) entire heat pump plant, - (c) all lifts, and - (d) all escalators or passenger conveyors. - 7.7.3.2 In fulfilling clause 7.7.3.1, the metering devices should be able to provide the measurement parameters as stated in clause 7.7.2.
+7.7.2 Feeder and Sub-main Circuit

+- 7.7.2.1 A feeder or sub-main circuit exceeding 200A and below 400A current rating, single or three phase, (based on circuit protective device), except for correction of reactive or distortion power purpose, should be incorporated with metering devices, for measuring currents (three phases and neutral) and total energy consumption (kWh). - 7.7.2.2 A feeder or sub-main circuit at or above 400A current rating, single or three phase, (based on circuit protective device rating), except for correction of reactive and distortion power purpose, should be incorporated with metering devices for measuring voltages (all phase-to-phase and phase-to-neutral), currents (three phases and neutral), total power factor, total energy consumption (kWh), maximum demand (kVA) and total harmonic distortion.

+7.7.3 Circuits for Central Building Services Installations

+- 7.7.3.1 Circuit serving each of the following installation should be incorporated with metering devices separately,

+- (a) entire chilled water plant,

+- (b) entire heated water plant,

+- (c) all lifts, and

+- (d) all escalators or passenger conveyors.